Muramatsu2602/itensivao-python/README.md

-# Intensivão Python
+# Python Self-study
-Python Bootcamp offered by "Hashtag Programação"
+Bootcamps, courses, books and all things Python 🐍